davidmalcolm/texi2rst/output/pragmas-accepted-by-gcc.rst

   .. index:: pragma, align

   Increase the minimum alignment of each ``variable`` to ``alignment``.
-  This is the same as GCC's ``aligned`` attribute Variable Attributes).
+  This is the same as GCC's ``aligned`` attribute see :ref:`variable-attributes`).
 Macro expansion occurs on the arguments to this pragma when compiling C and Objective-C.  It does not currently occur when compiling C++, but this is a bug which may be fixed in a future release.